hershal/rainey-ansible/README.md

 ## Assumptions

 The site assumes we have a `compute` group of GPU-enabled machines with a local user `ladmin` which has the same password across the machines.
 The `ladmin` user has a home directory at `/local/home/ladmin` instead of the default to allow for NFS homes of users.
 Take a look at the hosts file for more information about how this is set up.
+You may need to run `sudo setenforce 0` on any new nodes prior to running the bootstrap script, because by default RHEL9-based distros don't set up selinux on non-default home directories properly.
+The bootstrap script fixes this and it will no longer be an issue on later runs.

 ## TODOs
 - Set up slurm and enroot/singularity on compute nodes